instanitly/R/README.md

 Please contact the repository owner for access.

 ## License
-This project is licensed under the [License Name] - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
 * GitHub: [@instanitly](https://github.com/instanitly)